 These superficial cleanings can lead to a false sense of security when it comes to your pet's oral health, which can allow teeth damage and disease to go untreated for longer until it is too late to treat.

-The Canadian Veterinary Medical Association (CVMA) does not support anesthetic-free dentistry.
+The Canadian Veterinary Medical Association (CVMA) does not support anaesthetic-free dentistry.